OpenZeppelin/openzeppelin-contracts/.changeset/hungry-oranges-travel.md

 'openzeppelin-solidity': minor
 ---

-`TransientReentrancyGuard`: Added a variant of `ReentrancyGuard` that uses transient storage.
+`ReentrancyGuardTransient`: Added a variant of `ReentrancyGuard` that uses transient storage.